yukeiyang/homeproxy/README.md

 This is a firmware based on openwrt x86-64, integrated with luci-app-homeproxy.

-It is clean, containing extra 6 packages only: luci, irqbalance, sing-box, v2ray-geosite, v2ray-geoip, luci-app-homeproxy.
+It is really fucking clean, containing luci-app-homeproxy and its dependences only.
+I hate one firmware installed lots of complicated IPKs.
+That's the reason why I create this repo here.

 When flash this firmware, you can choose `Keep settings and retain the current configuration` during the `Flash Image`.